 - A. Payroll period.
 The payroll period will begin Saturday and end six calendar days later on Friday. - B. Pay date.
 Paychecks will be issued on Friday.
 In the event that the pay date is a designated holiday, paychecks will be distributed on the previous workday. - C. Distribution.
 The bookkeeper will deliver paychecks to the department heads for further distribution to employees. - D. Direct deposit.
 The Town provides a direct deposit option for employees.
 If elected, the designated amount will be deposited directly into the employee's account at the Ulster County Federal Credit Union.
-The employee must submit a signed, written authorization for direct deposit to the bookkeeper. - E. Authorized check release.
+The employee must submit a signed, written authorization for

+- direct deposit to the bookkeeper. - E. Authorized check release.
 The department head will not release a paycheck to anyone other than the employee unless the employee has submitted a signed, written authorization with the bookkeeper.

-ADMINISTRATIVE LEGISLATION / Chapter 32, PERSONNEL POLICIES -- EMPLOYEE HANDBOOK / ARTICLE VII, Compensation / § 32-55.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART I ADMINISTRATIVE LEGISLATION / Chapter 32, PERSONNEL POLICIES -- EMPLOYEE HANDBOOK / ARTICLE VII, Compensation / § 32-55.
 Payroll deductions.